microsoft/onnxruntime/docs/C_API_Guidelines.md

 XML format is automatically supported by Visual Studio when one types 3 consecutive slashes.
 Both C++ and C# compilers can generate XML documentation with /doc switch as described here.
 The documentation then can be converted to HTML pages using tools such as Sandcastle.
 We will use XML format to document C#.

-XML format does not support C. We will use Doxygen style to document C API and C++ warappers.
+XML format does not support C. We will use Doxygen style to document C API and C++ wrappers.

 ### 2. Public API must be declared using appropriate macros to ensure that they all have proper calling convention